babel/website/docs/assumptions.md

 ## `noUninitializedPrivateFieldAccess`

-Assume that code never attempts to access private fields on classes before that they are initialized.
+Assume that code never attempts to access private fields on classes before they are initialized.
 For example:
 ```js title="JavaScript"
 class Foo {
   x = this.#y; // #y is not initialized yet